ArthurWang010203/IMSA-3D-Printer-Management/README.md

     - Open another CygWin/Terminal on a computer, download both findPrinterStatus.py and configuration.json (save both to desktop), and perform the next 3 lines on the computer:
     - Run "cd C:/file_location/" (Enter "ls" to list files and check that you can see findPrinterStatus.py and configuration.json)
     - "scp findPrinterStatus.py pi@ip_address:/home/pi/.octoprint/plugins/" (This copies the plugin file)
-    - "scp configuration.json pi@ip_address:/home/pi/.octoprint/plugins/config/" (This copies the configuration file into the config folder)
+    - (configuration.json is in the printer/config folder) "scp configuration.json pi@ip_address:/home/pi/.octoprint/plugins/config/" (This copies the configuration file into the config folder)
     - Back on the CygWin/Terminal that is ssh'd to the printer pi, run the following:
     - "nano ~/.octoprint/plugins/config/configuration.json"
     - You will see this line: "{ "server_url":"http://10.0.0.114:3000", "comments":"replace 10.0.0.114 with the ip of your server pi (you should only have 1 server pi)" }"
     - Change the "10.0.0.114" to the ip of your server Pi, then save (Ctrl+O) and exit (Ctrl+X)
-    - Reboot the printer pi for the changes to take effect
+    - Reboot the printer pi for the changes to take effect The system should be up and running.
+Power up the server pi and printer pi (print pi should be connected to the printer) and go to server_pi_ip_address:3000 and update the printer's status by starting a print and refreshing the server_pi_ip_address:3000 page.